SWEGroup39/GatorChatApp/API_Documentation.md

 - The **PUT** command takes in an input to edit a message already in the database.
 - Required inputs are the unique message ID number, the new message string, the sender ID, and the receiver ID
 - The message with the input sender ID and receiver ID must already exist in the database to be edited.

+---

+<a id="GET"></a>

+### ➜ Overview of  **GET** Command

+- The **GET** command prints displays messages that have been created wtih **POST**
+- Three different versions:
+    - one that uses the "getConversation" function to display all messages between two specified IDs
+    - one that uses the "getAllMessages" function to display all messages in the database
+    - one that uses the "searchMessage" function to display the infomation for the specified message, if it exists in the database